School offer for Special Educational Needs and/or Disabilities

 • School uses a variety of resources, outside agencies and experts to support the needs of pupils who require specialised support.

-• For children with specific identified or diagnosed needs, we work very closely with external agencies to ensure that the best possible support is in place (e.g. educational psychologist, speech and language therapists, occupational therapists, specialist).
+• For children with specific identified or diagnosed needs, we work closely with external agencies to ensure that the best possible support is in place (e.g. educational psychologist, speech and language therapist).
 Meetings are often held in school involving specialists (as noted above) and/or parents to set targets, evaluate progress and ensure consistency of approach in addressing needs in school and at home.

 Transition to Secondary School